 I am an anthropological archaeologist focused on the development of social complexity and the origins of inequality during the Formative and Tiwanaku periods in the prehistoric Lake Titicaca Basin of western Bolivia.

-In Press Scott C. Smith, “Late Formative Period Spatial Organization at Khonkho Wankane, Bolivia.”
-In Advances in Titicaca Basin Archaeology II, edited by Elizabeth Klarich, Alexei Vranich, and Abigail Levine.
+2013 Scott C. Smith, “Late Formative Period Spatial Organization at Khonkho Wankane, Bolivia.”
+In Advances in Titicaca Basin Archaeology - 2, edited by Alexei Vranich and Abigail Levine.
 Cotsen Institute of Archaeology, University of California Los Angeles, Los Angeles, CA.

 2012 Scott C. Smith, “Generative Landscapes: The Step Mountain Motif in Tiwanaku Iconography.”
 Ancient America 12.

 2011 Scott C. Smith, “Late Formative Architecture at Khonkho Wankane, Bolivia.”
 Nuevos Aportes, no.5:71-98 (Spanish).

 2008 Scott C. Smith, “Basic Introduction to Geographic Information Systems (GIS) for Archaeology.”
 Sociedad de Arqueología de La Paz, La Paz, Bolivia.
 Available at http://www.arqueobolivia.com.
 (Spanish)